rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 That's the basics of role-based authorization in GraphQL with Apollo Server.
 In this example, the role is only a string that needs to be checked.
 In a more elaborate role-based architecture, the role might change from a string to an array that contains many roles.
 It eliminates the need for an equal check, since you can check to see if the array includes a targeted role.
-Using arrays with a roles is the foundation for a sophisticated role-based authorization setup.
+Using arrays with roles is the foundation for a sophisticated role-based authorization setup.

 {{% sub_chapter_header "Setting Headers in GraphQL Playground" "graphql-playground-headers" %}}